 What does a property manager do?
 Find the tenants, collect the rent and do inspections, right?
-No. Wrong!
-Not good ones anyway.
 A good property manager does much more than these three tasks.
+We look at four major areas a proactive property can protect your investment.

 Property managers need to be expert risk managers.
 As a landlord, there are lots of things to potentially worry you.
 Building insurance, smoke alarms, gas appliance servicing and relevant legislation just to name a few.
 Your property manager needs to have expert knowledge on all of these things.
 A good property manager will educate the landlord on how to reduce risks to their investment.